 Address: 10 Rue de l’Hôtel de ville, 25200 Montbéliard, France

-The Christmas market is located at the foot of Temple Saint-Martin, the oldest Lutheran Temple in France, built in 1601.
-Featuring over 100 stalls with vendors and local businesses, this traditional Christmas market draws in over 400,000 visitors every year.
+The Christmas market is at the foot of Temple Saint-Martin, the oldest Lutheran Temple in France, built-in 1601.
+Featuring over 100 stalls with vendors and local businesses, this traditional Christmas market draws in over 400,000 visitors annually.

 Enjoy musical performances and entertainment as you browse the market for the perfect Christmas treat.
-For a pleasant stay in Montbeliard, try the Hôtel de la Balance right in the heart of the city.
+For a pleasant stay in Montbeliard, try the Hôtel de la Balance right in the city’s heart.